 The machinists are well versed in Surfcam and Solidworks software that enables the shop to assist in the design of complex shapes of machined components.

-A majority of the work conducted in the shop is directly related to the education of our students.
-Students and postdocs interact directly with the machinists, thereby gaining invaluable knowledge about design, materials and techniques used for their jobs.
+Students, postdocs, and customers interact directly with the machinists, thereby gaining invaluable knowledge about design, materials, and techniques used for their jobs.
 They also learn how to create usable drawings and how various processes work to produce their instruments.
 This level of interaction and shared knowledge is unavailable outside of the department.
-Although other campus Shops provide similar services, the services and education provided by the M-shop are tailored to the needs of the Physics researchers.
+Although other campus Shops provide similar services, the services and education provided by the R&D Shop are tailored to the needs of the Physics researchers.

 In addition, to the educational experience found in the main Machine Shop, the Physics Department has a full-time Student Machining Shop.
 This shop provides graduate and undergraduate students with training in the operation of machining tools and equipment as well as machining safety.
 The student shop is a model for at least two other department student machine shops on the Berkeley Campus.
 Often former students return and tell us what an advantage it was for them to have had the resources of the machine shops available to them.

 For Machine Shop billing-related questions please send an email to email@example.com.
 For more information on campus policies concerning recharge activities, please see the offerings listed by the Office of the Chief Financial Officer.